6 Communication Best Practices for Your Remote Team

-1. Utilize the right tools
+Remote communication - utilize the right tools

 Communication platforms can’t replace doing the work to foster a culture of open dialogue and collaboration.
 But without the right tools for staying in touch, chances are that important updates and notifications will fall through the cracks, especially when your office is virtual.

-Whether it’s Dropbox, Box, or Google Drive, teams need to choose a cloud storage solution stick with it.
-A common barrier to knowledge access happens when some people are storing files in Drive, some people are storing documents on Dropbox, and everyone is searching through both to find what they need.
+Whether it’s Dropbox, Box, or Google Drive, teams need to choose a cloud storage solution and stick with it.
+A common barrier to knowledge access happens when some people are storing files in Google Drive, some people are storing documents on Dropbox, and everyone is searching through both to find what they need.
 Instead, centralize information in one location.
 This way work won’t be further disrupted if someone is out sick or leaves the company.

 Managers are often concerned about how their remote reports are progressing.
 After all, not being able to stop by someone’s desk for a quick update adds a layer of difficulty for project management.
 Luckily, there are tried and true tools for tracking progress and promoting accountability when face time is not an option.
-Some popular options to check out include Trello, Asana, and Weekdone.
+Some popular options to check out include Trello, and Asana.
 Also, some project management platforms like Hibox include chat features so be sure to evaluate how these work with, or might even take the place of, existing communication tools.
 You don’t want to distract your team with too many communication methods.

 Don’t rely on on-screen deadlines and project tracking to replace more traditional team management.
 Hassan Osman, a virtual teams expert, says that if companies want remote teams to communicate more effectively, they need to first set clear and digestible goals that every cross-functional team agrees to and understands.
 Paired with frequent check-ins and updates that reach all team members, your team will be up to speed and you’ll have the space to allow for adjustments and corrections from the beginning.